-This simple pulao, matar pulao, features rice simmered in stock with bursts of flavour from the green peas.
+This simple green pea pulao, matar pulao, features rice simmered in stock with bursts of flavour from the green peas.

-My grandmother recorded this recipe as coming from Rajasthan, but this is almost a ubiquitous dish throughout India, particularly where there was a Mughal influence.
+My grandmother recorded this recipe as coming from Rajasthan, but it is common throughout India, particularly where there was a Mughal influence.

-You could well replace the peas with almost any single vegetable of choice, provided you consider the size, texture and density of the vegetable.
+You could well replace the peas with almost any single vegetable of choice, provided you consider the size, texture, and density of the vegetable.
 Carrot, diced into pea-sized pieces, works well.
-Starchy vegetable such as potato, do not.
+Starchy vegetables such as potatoes, do not.
 If you want to mix vegetables then you are heading down the path of a vegetable pulao, a more complex dish.

 This is a simple family dish.
 Easily prepared and suitable for most meals.

-Heat a pan over medium heat, add the oil, and when hot, add the cloves, black peppercorns, cinnamon, cardamom pods and the bay leaf.
+- Heat a pan over medium-low heat.
+Add the oil, and when hot, add the cloves, black peppercorns, cassia, cardamom pods and the bay leaf.
 Fry for about one minute, until the spices start to sizzle.

-Add the onion and fry, stirring frequently, for five minutes or until onion is turning golden brown.
+- Add the onion, sprinkle with the salt and fry, stirring frequently, for ten minutes or until the onion is turning golden brown.

-Add tomatoes, turmeric and salt to pan, mix well and fry, stirring frequently, for five minutes.
-You want the tomatoes to soften, and see the oil separating from the masala.
+- Increase the heat to medium, then add the tomatoes and turmeric to the pan.
+Mix well and fry, stirring frequently, for five minutes.
+You want the tomatoes to soften and to see the oil separating from the masala.

-Add the stock, and very gently mix.
-Bring to the boil, mix again, and then reduce heat to very low.
-Cover, and cook for ten minutes, or until all the stock has been absorbed into the rice.
+- Add the stock and very gently mix.
+Bring to the boil, mix again, then reduce the heat to very low.
+Cover and cook for 25 minutes, or until all the stock has been absorbed into the rice.

-Remove pan from the heat and gently fluff the pulao with a fork.
-Cover the pan with a tea-towel and replace the lid.
-Allow to stand for another five minutes
+- Remove the pan from the heat and gently fluff the pulao with a fork.
+Cover the pan with a tea towel and replace the lid.
+Stand for another five minutes